 Once you have located the centre of gravity, it is time to examine your bike’s underside.
 The contact surface must be flat.
 You need to find the jacking points, which are the contact points between the bike and the jack stands.

 These are usually found near the suspension system or engine.
-If you’re using a jack stand, make sure that these points will fit snugly on the metal surface and won’t move.
+If you’re using a jack stand, make sure that these points will fit snugly on the metal surface of center stand and won’t move.

 A flat surface helps distribute the weight of the bike evenly, ensuring that the motorcycle jack won’t slip.

-You can ask a friend to help you place the wooden blocks in the right position if you’re having trouble doing it yourself or use ratcheting tie down straps to hold the motorcycle in position.
+You can ask a friend to help you place the motorcycle securely the wooden blocks in the right position if you’re having trouble doing it yourself or use ratcheting tie down straps to hold the motorcycle in position.

 Once your bike is stable and upright, you can now start positioning the motorcycle jack.
 Make sure that it is placed directly under the centre of gravity of your bike and that it is pointing towards the right jacking point.